 In Denmark, interest rates decisions are taken by the Board of Governors of the Central Bank of Denmark (Danmarks Nationalbank).
 The main interest rate is the certificates of deposit rate.
 The Danish central bank follows the path set by the ECB and the key rate will be raised or lowered when the ECB changes the refinance rate.
 The Danish central bank’s main policy aim is to hold the euro’s exchange rate within 2.25% either above or below 7.46038 kroner in an effort to keep inflation low and provide stability for exporters.
 This page provides the latest reported value for - Denmark Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Denmark Interest Rate - actual data, historical chart and calendar of releases - was last updated on March of 2018.
+Denmark Interest Rate - actual data, historical chart and calendar of releases - was last updated on May of 2018.